 Custom integration

 Through Custom integration, you have the ability to integrate and import from any external data source of your choice.
 You’ll be able to access and annotate any of the items in your storage, whether it’s the entire contents of the folder or bucket, or a specific selection.
-Accessing your files this way will not make them public or store them on SuperAnnotate’s servers.
+Accessing your files this way won't make them public or store them on SuperAnnotate’s servers.

 If you already have a custom integration set up, you can start uploading your items into your projects.